SHARE

 5. Inclusivity in Clean Beauty: Broadening Your Brand's Appeal

 Inclusivity is crucial to the clean beauty movement.
+Over the decades beauty has incorporated inclusivity but then they would stop.
 As customers look for brands that represent them, your brand’s dedication to diversity can make a big impact.

 A growing demand for beauty products that cater to all skin tones especially darker skin tones who have different needs will certainly build more brand loyalty.